atomic-app/boilerplate-jetpack-compose-android-sdk/README.md

 # Jetpack Compose SDK
 This is a boiler plate app that can be forked to get you started with the Atomic Jetpack compose SDK for Android.

-Developers can seamlessly integrate our stream container into Jetpack Compose projects just like any other Composable component.
+Integrating our stream container into Jetpack Compose projects is seamless, treating it as any other Composable component.
-With our latest Jetpack Compose SDK, we've introduced the `ComposableStreamContainer` for effortless implementation
+With our latest Jetpack Compose SDK, the *ComposableStreamContainer* streamlines integration.
+However, to make it functional, we still need to instantiate a *StreamContainer* within our ViewModel.
+This instance must then be passed into the *ComposableStreamContainer*, which serves as a wrapper for the *StreamContainer*.

+The following code snippet demonstrates how to display the stream container, occupying the entire screen.

 ```
+Surface(modifier = Modifier
+                .fillMaxWidth()) {
+   MaterialTheme {
        viewModel?.streamContainer?.let {
             ComposableStreamContainer(modifier = Modifier.fillMaxSize(), streamContainer = it)
        }
+   }
+  }
+)

 ```

 ![test](Screenshot.png)